KoalasinTraffic/KoalasinTraffic.github.io/spd/enemy.md

 # Serfs

 Serfs are spawned every 3 seconds.
-They have 10 times less health but provides 10 times less points than a single wave.
+They have 12 times less health but provides 10 times less than an unrushed wave.
 Rushing does not influence the spawn rate of serfs.
 Starting from wave 100, serfs are promoted to super serfs and have 10% more health.

 # Scoring and Cash